HL7/davinci-crd/src/pagecontent/hooks.md

 This version of the implementation guide has identified five hooks that cover the main situations where coverage requirements discovery is likely to be needed.
 Two of these are "standard" hooks - [medication-prescribe](#medication-prescribe) and [order-review](#order-review).
 The other three are new proposed hooks - [appointment-booking](#appointment-booking), [encounter-start](#encounter-start) and [encounter-discharge](#encounter-discharge).

 Not all client systems will support all hook types.
 For example, community EMR systems will not support `encounter-discharge`.
-Community pharmacy systems would not likely support `appointment-booking`.  **Client systems conforming to this implementation guide SHALL support at least one of the hooks listed below and SHOULD support all that apply to the context of their system.**
+Community pharmacy systems would not likely support `appointment-booking`.
+Client systems conforming to this implementation guide **SHALL** support at least one of the hooks listed below and **SHOULD** support all that apply to the context of their system.

 Similarly, not all payers will necessarily provide coverage that is relevant to all hook types.
-For example, a payer that only provides drug coverage would never have coverage information to return on an `encounter-discharge` event.  **Payer systems conforming to this implementation guide SHALL provide a service for at least one of the hook types listed below and SHOULD support all hooks relevant to the types of coverage they provide.**
+For example, a payer that only provides drug coverage would never have coverage information to return on an `encounter-discharge` event.
+Payer systems conforming to this implementation guide **SHALL** provide a service for at least one of the hook types listed below and **SHOULD** support all hooks relevant to the types of coverage they provide.

-Clients and payers MAY choose to support additional hooks that are relevant to Coverage Requirements Discovery as well - both standard hooks and custom hooks.
-If this occurs, they SHOULD adhere to the same expectations as defined in this specification for standard hooks.
+Clients and payers **MAY** choose to support additional hooks that are relevant to Coverage Requirements Discovery as well - both standard hooks and custom hooks.
+If this occurs, they **SHOULD** adhere to the same expectations as defined in this specification for standard hooks.

-In the absence of guidance from the CDS Hooks specification, the Server systems shall conform to the following rules when responding to requests from a client system:
+In the absence of guidance from the CDS Hooks specification, the Server systems are expected to conform to the following rules when responding to requests from a client system:

-* If the Server system encounters a error when processing the request, the system SHALL return an appropriate error HTTP Response Code, starting with the digit "4" or "5", indicating that there was an error.
+* If the Server system encounters a error when processing the request, the system **SHALL** return an appropriate error HTTP Response Code, starting with the digit "4" or "5", indicating that there was an error.
-* The payer SHOULD provide an OperationOutcome for internal issue tracking by the client system.
+* The payer **SHOULD** provide an OperationOutcome for internal issue tracking by the client system.
-* The client SHOULD display to the user that the Server Coverage Requirements Discovery Service is unavailable.
+* The client **SHOULD** display to the user that the Server Coverage Requirements Discovery Service is unavailable.
-* While any 4xx or 5xx response code could be raised, the Server SHALL use the 400 and 422 codes in a manner consistent with the FHIR RESTful Create Action, specifically:
+* While any 4xx or 5xx response code could be raised, the Server **SHALL** use the 400 and 422 codes in a manner consistent with the FHIR RESTful Create Action, specifically:
     * 400 - Bad Request - The request is not parsable as JSON
     * 422 - Unprocessable Entity - The request is valid JSON, but is not conformant to CDS Hooks, FHIR Resources or required profiles